Parents and Children

 The Desire Within: Session 3

-Children aren’t born with control skills but with the potential to develop them.
+Children are not born with control skills; rather, they possess the potential to develop them over time.

 The Desire Within Session 4

 Rewards or consequences will not automatically strengthen the control circuit.
 Consequences are helpful; they teach children about boundaries, which will keep them safe, and consequences might also increase motivation to develop more control.
 However, strengthening the control circuit takes more than appropriate consequences for behaviors.
-Rewards strengthen healthy behaviors, but developing control skills requires spending time with children and teaching them skills like patience, self-regulation, organizing, noticing how other kids are reacting to them or when they are off track, and not giving up when life becomes difficult.
-This is accomplished partially by instruction and guidance, but also by modeling and shaping the skills you want your child to develop.
+Rewards strengthen healthy behaviors, but developing control skills requires spending time with children and teaching them patience, self-regulation, organization, noticing how other kids are reacting to them or when they are off track, and not giving up when life becomes difficult.
+This is accomplished, in part, by instruction and guidance, but also by modeling and shaping the skills you want your child to develop.

-It is equally important that parents work on their ability to control their desires and wants and demonstrate control at the adult level.
-When children have a close bond with their parents and observe these behaviors in their parents, they will typically follow this lead.
+It is equally important that parents work on controlling their desires and wants and demonstrate this control at the adult level.
+When children have a close bond with their parents and observe these behaviors in them, they will typically follow suit.

 Some children will need more support than others.
 The control circuits are not fully developed physically until the mid-20s (but this varies greatly).
 The skills associated with these pathways continue to strengthen throughout life, and some people never develop a healthy balance between control and desire.
-It is important to be patient with children because these desire or pleasure circuits come online earlier and are more powerful than the executive skills (the brain develops from the bottom up).
-They also develop naturally, whereas executive skills must be learned through experience.
+It is important to be patient with children because these desire-or-pleasure circuits come online earlier and are more powerful than executive skills (the brain develops from the bottom up).
+Desire develops naturally, whereas executive skills must be learned through experience.

 The Desire Within: Session 5